anshtg20/NextTissUe/README.md

 1) Download all the files.
 2) Combile template.cpp into an executable with name emplate.x is executable.
 This program creates a custom ring polymer with a specified number of atoms (a 'molecule' in LAMMPS).
 4) Ensure random_propelling_directions.x is executable.
 This program generates initial propulsion directions for the cells.
-5) Run the Lammps executable file using the input file "in.demo."
+5) Run the Lammps executable file using the input script "in.demo".
+This script includes comments to describe how the simulation is built up.
 Follow the instructions at https://docs.lammps.org/Run_basics.html to run Lammps.